 The 2008 Plan is administered by a committee designated by the Board of Directors.
 The Board has appointed Messrs.
 Jensen, Herbert and Lurio as the committee.
 In the event that any awards would be made under the 2008 Plan to any executive officer or Director of the Company, the Compensation Committee would act as the committee, and has the same powers, duties and authority as the committee with respect to such awards.
 Subject to the terms of the 2008 Plan, the committee has full authority to select the employees, consultants or Directors who will receive awards, to determine the amount of each award, to determine the terms and conditions of the awards, and the terms of any agreements which will be entered into in connection with such award.
 The shares of Common Stock may be awarded outright to the recipient with no vesting or forfeiture provisions.
-The 2008 Plan provides that the grant of shares of Common Stock to the recipient may be subject to various vesting or forfeiture provisions such as performance goals or continued employment with the Company.
-The 2008 Plan also authorizes any award of Shares under the 2008 Plan to be subject to the recipient's agreement not to compete for a period of time with the Company following the termination of employment with the Company.
+The 2008 Plan provides that the grant of shares of Common Stock to the recipient may be subject to the recipient's agreement not to compete for a period of time with the Company following the termination of employment with the Company.